 The 50/30/20 Rule: This is a simple and popular starting point that actually works.

-- 50% on Needs: Housing, utilities, groceries, transportation, insurance—the essentials
+- 50% on Needs: Housing, utilities, groceries, transportation, insurance, essentials

-- 20% on Savings & Debt: Paying off debt (beyond minimums) and saving/investing for your future
+- 20% on Savings: Saving/investing for your future

 -

-Pay-Yourself-First: This is hands-down the most critical budgeting habit.
+Pay-Yourself-First: This is the most critical budgeting habit.
 Before you pay any bills or spend on wants, automatically transfer money to your savings and investment accounts on payday.
-Set it up once, and let it run on autopilot.
+Set it up once, and let it run automatically.
 Automate your financial goals and watch what happens.

 - Good Debt: Typically has a low interest rate and helps you acquire something that grows in value (like a mortgage for a home)